Ulla Kadathal: Plot

-Ramya (Kutty Radhika) and her best friend Samyuktha (Suja Varunee) are students in visual communication.
+Ramya and her best friend Samyuktha are students in visual communication.
 Ramya is a soft-spoken woman while Samyuktha is an outspoken and carefree woman.
-Ramya falls in love with Robert (Yugendran), a freelance photographer who comes to her college for a teaching stint.
+Ramya falls in love with Robert, a freelance photographer who comes to her college for a teaching stint.
 They begin to meet each other and they fall in love with each other.
 One day, Robert reveals that he grew up in an orphanage and he is willing to marry her.
-Ramya's brother Sakthi (Vignesh) is overprotective and a stubborn person, Sakthi wants her to marry the man he has chosen: a USA-based groom.
-Ramya tries to convince her parents and her brother to marry her lover but Sakthi has a bad opinion of Robert.
+Ramya's brother Sakthi is overprotective and a stubborn person, Sakthi wants her to marry the man he has chosen for her: a USA-based groom.
+Ramya tries to convince her parents and brother to let her marry her lover but Sakthi has a low opinion of Robert.
 Sakthi and her parents then start the marriage preparation.

-Robert and Ramya decide to elope with the help of their friends and they get married in a temple.
-The night of their first night, an angry Sakthi finds their place and reveals his sister that their parents had committed suicide following her elopement.
-Ramya decides to stay with her brother for a few months, the problem escalates and Sakthi takes this opportunity to fulfil his wish but her sister-in-law Malar (Priyadarshini) tries to stop it.
+Robert and Ramya elope with the help of their friends, and get married in a temple.
+On their first night together, an angry Sakthi finds their place and reveals to his sister that their parents had committed suicide following her elopement.
+Ramya decides to stay with her brother for a few months, the problem escalates and Sakthi takes this opportunity to fulfil his wish, but her sister-in-law Malar tries to stop it.
 Later, Ramya becomes pregnant and Sakthi wants her to abort the baby but Ramya refuses.
 One day, he lies to his sister that they are going to the temple and he tries to bring her to the doctor.
 Robert comes to her rescue and saves her.
-During the fight between Sakthi and Robert, Sakthi falls from a building and they take him to the nearby hospital.
-Ramya sold her thaali to pay the hospital bills and Sakthi is saved by the doctor.
+During the fight between Sakthi and Robert, Sakthi falls from a building, and they take him to the nearby hospital.
+Ramya sells her thaali to pay the hospital bills and Sakthi is saved by the doctor.
 Sakthi finally understands his mistake.
 Robert and Ramya lived happily ever after.